pocmo/recompose/README.md

 * **recompose-composer**: Responsible for taking an AST and transforming it into the equivalent `Composable` Kotlin code.
 * **recompose-idea**: An IntelliJ IDEA / Android Studio plugin that allows copying XML layouts and pasting as `Composable` Kotlin code.
-* **recompose-runtime**: A (not so serious) "composer" implementation that turns XML layouts into the equivalent `Composable` code at runtime.
-Think of an interpreter that interprets XML layouts at runtime, executing matching `Composable`s.
 * **recompose-test**: Contains test data and helpers for unit tests.

 ### Important gradle tasks